-This section introduces symbolic execution and its application in REMaQE.
 Symbolic execution involves running a program in an emulated environment using symbols instead of concrete values.
-This process generates symbolic expression trees (ETs), a type of abstract syntax tree.
+This process generates a symbolic expression tree (ET), a type of abstract syntax tree.
 When conditional branches depend on symbolic data, the execution forks to follow both taken and not taken paths, adding a constraint or predicate to each path based on the branch condition.
 Constraints accumulate as the execution progresses through each branch.
 Upon reaching an equivalence point, such as a function return statement, the ETs can be combined into one, utilizing the constraints gathered along each path.
-For example, symbolic execution of the binary code of the \texttt{saturate} function shown in Figure~\ref{fig:pid_cpp} leads to forking of paths on the branch instruction on Line~\ref{line:saturate_branch}, leading to two execution paths, one which takes the branch and the other which does not take the branch.
-These paths are merged into one at the function return, and the ET for the return value is simplified by REMaQE into a piecewise form as shown in Figure~\ref{fig:pid_remaqe}.
+For example, symbolic execution of the binary code of \texttt{controller\_handler} shown in \figref{tmon_pid_c} forks paths on the branch instruction on line~\ref{ln:tmon_clamp_start}, leading to two execution paths, one which takes the branch and the other which does not.
+The paths are merged into one at the function return, and the ET for the return value is simplified by REMaQE into a piecewise form as shown in \figref{tmon_pid_remaqe}.

-In the context of reverse engineering math equations, symbolic execution offers two big advantages.
+When reverse engineering math equations, symbolic execution offers two big advantages.
 First, operations representing the math equation are naturally captured and tracked.